 12.2 African Americans in the Antebellum United States

 Slave labor in the antebellum South generated great wealth for plantation owners.
-Slaves, in contrast, endured daily traumas as the human property of masters.
-Slaves resisted their condition in a variety of ways, and many found some solace in Christianity and the communities they created in the slave quarters.
-While some free blacks achieved economic prosperity and even became slaveholders themselves, the vast majority found themselves restricted by the same white-supremacist assumptions upon which the institution of slavery was based.
+Enslaved people, in contrast, endured daily traumas as human property.
+Enslaved people resisted their condition in a variety of ways, and many found some solace in Christianity and the communities they created in the slave quarters.
+While some free Black people achieved economic prosperity and even became slaveholders themselves, the vast majority found themselves restricted by the same White-supremacist assumptions upon which the institution of slavery was based.

 12.3 Wealth and Culture in the South

-Although a small white elite owned the vast majority of slaves in the South, and most other whites could only aspire to slaveholders’ wealth and status, slavery shaped the social life of all white southerners in profound ways.
-Southern culture valued a behavioral code in which men’s honor, based on the domination of others and the protection of southern white womanhood, stood as the highest good.
-Slavery also decreased class tensions, binding whites together on the basis of race despite their inequalities of wealth.
-Several defenses of slavery were prevalent in the antebellum era, including Calhoun’s argument that the South’s “concurrent majority” could overrule federal legislation deemed hostile to southern interests; the notion that slaveholders’ care of their chattel made slaves better off than wage workers in the North; and the profoundly racist ideas underlying polygenism.
+Although a small White elite owned the vast majority of enslaved people in the South, and most other White people could only aspire to slaveholders’ wealth and status, slavery shaped the social life of all White southerners in profound ways.
+Southern culture valued a behavioral code in which men’s honor, based on the domination of others and the protection of southern White womanhood, stood as the highest good.
+Slavery also decreased class tensions, binding Whites together on the basis of race despite their inequalities of wealth.
+Several defenses of slavery were prevalent in the antebellum era, including Calhoun’s argument that the South’s “concurrent majority” could overrule federal legislation deemed hostile to southern interests; the notion that slaveholders’ care of their chattel made the enslaved better off than wage workers in the North; and the profoundly racist ideas underlying polygenism.

 12.4 The Filibuster and the Quest for New Slave States